 The assistive technology projects include: communication technology which enables more than 300 individuals to safely utilize the internet and email; Smart Homes that promote greater independence; remote patient support; telepsychiatry; and measuring biometrics at a kiosk.
-As the landscape of healthcare continues to evolve, NHS will continue to pursue telehealth and assistive technology solutions that hold the promise to change the current paradigm of care to provide for improved access and improved health outcomes in cost effective ways.
+As the landscape of healthcare continues to evolve, Merakey will continue to pursue telehealth and assistive technology solutions that hold the promise to change the current paradigm of care to provide for improved access and improved health outcomes in cost effective ways.

 The development of the Assistive Technology Program has been made possible through the generosity of our contributors.